nushell/nushell/docs/commands/par-each.md

 > [1 2 3] | par-each { |it| 2 * $it }
 ```

-Iterate over each element, print the matching value and it's index
+Iterate over each element, print the matching value and its index
 ```shell
 > [1 2 3] | par-each -n { |it| if $it.item == 2 { echo $"found 2 at ($it.index)!"} }
 ```